PEESEgroup/poultry-CLCO/README.md

 - First, delete the existing TEA and LCA tabs, as they are being replaced.
 - Then go to the data tab in the ribbon
-- Click on Get Data on the right part of the ribbon, then select "from file" and then "from folder".
+- Click on "Get Data" on the left part of the ribbon, then select "from file" and then "from folder".
 - Next, navigate in the data file directory to the folder with the scenario number you want
 - Enter that folder, and then select TEA.
 - In the pop-up window, on the combine drop-down, select combine and load, and then click "OK".
-- Rename the sheet to TEA
+- Rename the sheet to TEA from "TEA (2)" or whatever it loads in as.
 - Repeat the above steps, except select the LCA folder instead.
 - Some simple figures should already be populated, although they may need additional modification (i.e. to include all 62 counties in the figure and the data table), though this shouldn't be an issue for any figure that appears in the text or the SI.